gilbertw1/better-jumper/Readme.md

 (require 'better-jumper)
 ```

-`better-jumper` comes with two global modes: `better-jumper-mode` and
+`better-jumper` comes with a global mode: `better-jumper-mode` and a local mode: `better-jumper-local-mode`.
-`better-jumper-override-mode`, and two local modes: `better-jumper-local-mode` and
-`better-jumper-override-local-mode`.

-You can either a) enable one or both globally:
+You can either a) enable globally:

 ```elisp
 (better-jumper-mode +1)